 Check Mirrors and Windshield.
 Inspect mirrors and windshield for cracks, dirt, illegal stickers, or other obstructions to seeing clearly.
 Clean and adjust as necessary.

 Check Emergency Equipment

 Check for safety equipment:

-- Spare electrical fuses (unless vehicle has circuit breakers). - > Three red reflective triangles. - Properly charged and rated fire extinguisher.
+- Spare electrical fuses (unless vehicle has circuit breakers) 6 fuses. - Three red reflective triangles, or 3 liquid burning flares. - Properly charged and rated fire extinguisher.

 Check for optional items such as: